Automated Tests

 Implementation

-For us, backend integration testing means testing through the entire stack of our application connected to other applications within our system.
-In the image below, it means that we test each application (box) and its interaction with other applications within our system.
-We isolate the tests from the webapp and make the necessary shortcuts to make the test more straightforward and faster.
-We do not mock any part of the system.
+Backend integration testing means testing through the entire stack of the application connected to other applications within the system.
+In the image below, this involves testing each application (box) and its interaction with other applications within the system.
+The tests are isolated from the webapp with necessary shortcuts to make testing more straightforward and faster.
+No part of the system is mocked.

 Backend integration tests are located in tests/integration